 Open daily from 8.30am to 1am (2.30pm Friday and Saturday).

-Newly opened for summer 2018, the terrace offers a spacious chill-out area decorated in an eclectic French style with some of the hotel’s signature art pieces.
+This terrace offers a spacious chill-out area decorated in an eclectic French style with some of the hotel’s signature art pieces.
 Full bar service available along with a choice menu of snacks and tapas plus a tempting range of desserts.

 Where: in the heart of Soho on Calle Casas del Campo.